openshift-pipelines/task-containers/doc/buildah.md

-Containers Tekton Tasks
+`Buildah` Tekton Task
 -----------------------

-# `Buildah` Tekton Task
+# The `buildah` Task is meant to build [OCI][OCI] container images without the requirement of container runtime daemon like Docker daemon using [Buildah][containersBuildah], the Task results contain the image name and the SHA256 image digest.

-The `buildah` Task is meant to build [OCI][OCI] container images without the requirement of container runtime daemon like Docker daemon using [Buildah][containersBuildah], the Task results contain the image name and the SHA256 image digest.
+## Usage

 Please, consider the usage example below: